 Determining biotype GENCODE genes are assigned a “biotype” associated with one of four broad categories; protein-coding gene, lncRNA gene, small ncRNA gene or pseudogene.
 Genes derive their biotype from the biotypes assigned to their constituent transcripts.
 Not all transcripts within a locus are required to have the same biotype, but all transcripts must have biotypes compatible with their gene biotype.
-For example, a protein-coding locus must have at least one transcript with the protein-coding biotype but it may have others with the nonsense-mediated decay (NMD) or non-stop decay (NSD) biotypes; it is never permitted to contain a transcript with a biotype belonging to another of the broad biotype categories such as lncRNA or pseudogene.
-Polymorphic genes are also labelled.
+For example, a protein-coding locus must have at least one transcript with the protein-coding biotype, but it may have others with the nonsense-mediated decay (NMD) or non-stop decay (NSD) biotypes; it is never permitted to contain a transcript with a biotype belonging to another of the broad biotype categories such as lncRNA or pseudogene.
+Polymorphic pseudogenes are also labelled.
 All newly created transcripts and loci are initially assessed to determine their protein-coding potential and the assignment of a non protein-coding biotype is only made when the possibility of coding potential is eliminated.
-Protein-coding potential of transcripts is determined on the basis of similarity to known protein sequences, the sequences of orthologous and paralogous proteins, the presence of Pfam functional domains (PMID: 26673716), clear support of high quality peptides from mass spectrometry (MS) experiments and good evidence of translation from ribosome profiling (Ribo-seq) data.
+The protein-coding potential of transcripts is determined on the basis of similarity to known protein sequences, the sequences of orthologous and paralogous proteins, the presence of Pfam functional domains (PMID: 26673716), clear support of high quality peptides from mass spectrometry (MS) experiments and good evidence of translation from ribosome profiling (Ribo-seq) data.
 Deep conservation of a coding sequence (CDS) and unambiguous published evidence can be used to support manual annotation of a protein-coding transcript, even in the absence of any other support.
-Where a locus shares homology with UniProt accessions but its putative CDS is disrupted by in-frame stop codons, frameshifts, insertions or deletions it is assigned the pseudogene biotype.
+Where a locus shares homology with UniProt accessions but its putative CDS is disrupted by in-frame stop codons, frameshifts, insertions or deletions, it is assigned the pseudogene biotype.
 The broad pseudogene biotype definition has multiple subdivisions that describe the mechanism of creation and transcriptional status of the locus.
 ‘Processed’ pseudogenes are generated via retrotransposition events while 'unprocessed' pseudogenes are created by duplication.
 Unitary_pseudogenes are identified by the presence of an unambiguous functional ortholog in another species.
 Where a disabling mutation is not fixed i.e. it is polymorphic or segregating, the locus is annotated as a polymorphic pseudogene.
 These occur when a gene is protein-coding in some populations and happens to possess a loss-of-function variant in the reference genome.
-Processed, unprocessed and unitary pseudogenes may be annotated as transcribed and translated where they have locus-specific evidence of transcription or multiple peptide spectrum matches from high quality proteomics studies (eg Brosch et al 2011 and Ezkurdia et al 2012) respectively.
+Processed, unprocessed, and unitary pseudogenes may be annotated as transcribed and translated where they have locus-specific evidence of transcription or multiple peptide spectrum matches from high quality proteomics studies (eg Brosch et al 2011 and Ezkurdia et al 2012) respectively.
 Long non-coding RNA loci are generally more than 200 bases long and require evidence of transcription from EST, cDNA or RNA-seq datasets.
 They lack any features associated with protein-coding potential described above.
 Given our current inability to infer the functional potential or mode of action for most lncRNA loci, biotypes are assigned on the basis of genomic position relative to protein-coding loci.
 For example, antisense transcripts overlap the genomic span of a protein-coding locus on the opposite strand, and lincRNA transcripts are intergenic to protein-coding loci.
-The lncRNA annotation produced by GENCODE represent a core dataset underpinning the RNA Central lncRNA dataset (PMID: 25352543).
+The lncRNA annotation produced by GENCODE represents a core dataset underpinning the RNA Central lncRNA dataset (PMID: 25352543).